-Let’s find out what this ULIP can offer as the maturity benefit.
+Let’s find out what this ULIP can offer as a maturity benefit.

 We shall take the same example seen earlier.

-Your SBI Retire Smart Plan maturity benefit will be the highest of:
+Your SBI Retire Smart Plan maturity benefit will be the highest of the:

 - Fund Value on Maturity + Terminal Addition (or)